 Yes you can - see more information on our Membership Page.

-- When you submit your membership application we will assess the training organisation you studied with to ensure their training/trainers meet the Minimum Training Requirements set forth by the ABNLP.
+- When you submit your membership application we will assess the training organisation you studied with to ensure their training/trainers meet the Minimum Training Requirements set forth by the NLPAA.
 There are a few training organisations that do not neet these requirements and you will be notified and offered Affiliate Membership.
 If you have a question about your trainer, simply contact us and we'll advise you accordingly.

 Why do Clinical Members require supervision?

-- The ABNLP is aimed at creating and maintaining high standards within the field of psychotherapy in Australia.
+- The NLPAA is aimed at creating and maintaining high standards within the field of psychotherapy in Australia.
 As such, we introduced Clinical Supervision for Clinical Members in 2005.
 Our standards for Clincal Members is aligned to the Australian Counselling Association and the Psychotherapists and Counsellors Federation of Australia.
-The Australian Government is being asked to consider counselling as a Medicare service, if this does occur, it is the aim of the ABNLP to have standards high enough for our Clinical Members as to fit the requirements for this benefit.
+The Australian Government is being asked to consider counselling as a Medicare service, if this does occur, it is the aim of the NLPAA to have standards high enough for our Clinical Members as to fit the requirements for this benefit.

 Can I get health rebates for my clients?